jarusll/the-logs/index.md

 I read some of "One more thing: stories & other stories".
 Good short stories.

 I looked at nixos, I like the idea.
 Now I need to find out & justify if it works for me.

+I finished the koans, there are 2 koans but they are exercise.
+I might do them if I feel like it.
+Right now, I have to digest some elisp.
+I'll come back to these after a day or two.

 # 2022-03-30